-All composition problems used in our experiments are available for online download in a machine-readable format.2 We designed a plain-text syntax for specifying mapping composition tasks.
-Mapping constraints are encoded according to the index-based algebraic notation introduced in Section 2.
-We built a parser that takes as input a textual specification of a composition problem and converts it into an internal algebraic representation, which is fed to our algorithm.
-A sample run of the algorithm on mappings that contain relational operators union, difference, and left outerjoin is shown in [2].
+All composition problems used in our experiments are available for online download in a machine-readable format.3 We designed a plain-text syntax for specifying mapping composition tasks.
+Mapping constraints are encoded according to the index-based algebraic notation introduced in Sect.
+2. We built a parser that takes as input a textual specification of a composition problem and converts it into an internal algebraic representation, which is fed to our algorithm.
+Below we show a sample run of the algorithm on mappings that contain relational operators select, project, join, cross-product, union, difference, and left outerjoin.
+The composition problem is stated as that of eliminating a given set of relation symbols.
+The output lists the symbols that the algorithm managed to eliminate and the resulting mapping constraints.
+This example exploits most of the techniques presented in earlier sections.